Slickplan

 Since you may not have the luxury of seeing your client face-to-face on a regular basis, an understanding of how you’d prefer to communicate with them throughout the duration of the project is important.

 Do you prefer phone calls and conference lines or would you prefer to work utilizing online tools?
 Do you use an instant messaging program like Slack, that they can reach you through or a multitasking, project management system such as Basecamp or Asana?
-This information can help your prospect understand how easy (or difficult) it is to reach you when needed.
+Invest in SaaS tools that can help your prospect understand how easy (or difficult) it is to reach you when needed.

 • Expected Cost for Work